 The City of Kamloops is collaborating with BC Housing, Interior Health, and various social agencies to provide support during the COVID-19 pandemic for vulnerable populations in our community, including people experiencing homelessness, under-housed people, people with complex care needs, and/or people with mental health and substance use needs.

-To support people living outdoors, the City is opening all washroom facilities with access to hot water and relaxing its enforcement of the Temporary Overnight Shelter Bylaw during the COVID-19 pandemic.
-Bylaw officers will monitor camps to promote site safety and cleanliness and ensure physical distancing protocols are followed.
+To support people living outdoors, the City has opened all washroom facilities with access to hot water during the COVID-19 pandemic.
+Community Services Officers are monitoring camps to promote site safety and cleanliness and ensure physical distancing protocols are followed.

 Rules for Temporary Overnight Shelters During the COVID-19 Pandemic

 Shelter and property must be small and tidy

 Shelters may only cover an area of less than 10 m² and must be free of garbage and excessive clutter.

 No fires or smoking

 Open flame (e.g. lighter, camp fire, candle) and smoking are not permitted.